Overview

 to purchase or sell the same securities for several clients at the same or approximately the same

-security for multiple accounts at or around the same time and batching may allow us to achieve
+for multiple accounts at or around the same time and batching may allow us to achieve a more

-a more favorable price on average for all clients.
-Batching, however, does not guarantee the
+favorable price on average for all clients.
+Batching, however, does not guarantee the lowest

-lowest possible price for execution, however, it is intended to reduce the overall volatility in
+possible price for execution, however, it is intended to reduce the overall volatility in execution

-execution price for a large number of orders that if not batched together, may experience
+price for a large number of orders that if not batched together, may experience significantly

-significantly different execution prices.
-Conversely, in the event that we do not batch a group
+different execution prices.
+Conversely, in the event that we do not batch a group of orders that

-of orders that otherwise may be a prime candidate for a batched order, the resulting cost for
+otherwise may be a prime candidate for a batched order, the resulting cost for some clients may

 To the extent that we elect to aggregate client orders for the purchase or sale of securities,